christianwgd/django-friendly-captcha/README.rst

         if captcha_verified:
             # send mail or whatever ...
         else:
-            # capture verification failed, do nothing ...
+            # captcha verification failed, do nothing ...

 Logging
 #######